ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 Choose the target signal:

 - `Side`: let the target curve be the average spectrum of the side-chain signal
+- `Preset`: load the target curve from a preset file
 - `Flat`: set the target curve as a flat line
+- `Balanced`: set the target curve as a balanced line
-- `Preset`: load the target curve from a preset file
+- `Natural`: set the target curve as a natural line

 ___